In Scotland, almost all children between the ages of 4 and a half and 5 years old will start primary school at the start of term in August.

 If you feel that your child may need additional support when they start school, our Additional Support Needs page provides information and advice.

-If your child is moving into a composite class and you have any questions, read our, Composite Classes Guide (PDF, 1.1mb)
+If your child is moving into a composite class, please read our, Composite Classes Guide (PDF, 1.1mb).